Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 - The Age of Augmentation
+# Becoming Augmented

-## Cultural Transmission
+# Cultural Transmission

-In fact, most traditional fields of human striving feature a pattern of “the student becomes the master.”
+Most traditional fields of human striving feature a pattern of “the student becomes the master.”

 - What is an augmentor